Strawberry Protein Muffins with Chocolate Chips

 - 1 Tablespoon coconut oil, liquid

-- ½ cup plain non fat greek yogurt
+- ½ cup plain or vanilla non-fat Greek yogurt

 - 1 teaspoon vanilla extract